 The legislation establishes the sense of Congress that the United States should seek to extend the New START Treaty from its initial termination, "unless the President determines and informs the appropriate congressional committees that Russia is in material breach of the Treaty; or The United States and Russia have entered into a new arms control agreement to replace the Treaty that provides equal or greater constraints, transparency, and verification measures with regard to Russia's nuclear forces."

-Since the vote is expected soon, NOW is the time to tell your representative to support H.R.
+NOW is the time to tell your representative to support H.R.
 2529.

 Take action today and make your voice heard!
 Click here to send an email message, or if you'd prefer, pick up the phone and use the U.S. Capitol Switchboard to CALL your U.S. Representative: 202-224-3121.